 Thinly slice the zucchini and toss in a big bowl with the extra virgin olive oil.
 In a separate bowl, prepare the breadcrumbs with the grated cheese, chopped rosemary, lemon zest, freshly cracked pepper, and sea salt sprinkle.
 Coat both sides of the zucchini slices with the breadcrumbs and press the mixture into each piece to form a nice crust.
 Line a sheet tray with baking paper and coat with a drizzle of extra virgin olive oil to prevent the zucchini from sticking to the pan.
 I prefer to use baking paper instead of aluminum foil since the foil tends to rip more easily when scooping the cooked vegetables off when they are finished.

 Lay the breaded zucchini pieces close together on the baking sheet without overlapping.
-Bake the zucchini in a pre-heated oven at 180°C/350°F for about 10 minutes until the outside is well toasted to a golden brown color and the zucchini cooked all the way through.
+Bake the zucchini in a pre-heated oven at 180°C/350°F for about 10 minutes until the outside is well toasted to a golden brown color and the zucchini is cooked all the way through.
 Serve right away to preserve their crisp texture.